fossasia/eventyay-talk/doc/developer/plugins/exporter.rst

 Writing an exporter plugin
 ==========================

-An Exporter is a method to export the submission or schedule data in pretalx for later use in another program.
+An Exporter is a method to export the submission or schedule data in eventyay for later use in another program.

 In this document, we will walk through the creation of an exporter output plugin step by step.